garrettgman/garrettgman.github.io/distributions.md

 ### 5. Parametric distributions

-1. This way of reasoning causes a problem: how do you know that you've collected enough data to have an accurate picture of a variable's distribution?
+1. How do you know that you've collected enough data to have an accurate picture of a variable's distribution?
 2. In some situations, you can deduce the type of distribution that your data follows
     1.  `plotDist()`